-Tire mounting can be dangerous and must be done by professionally trained persons using proper tools and procedures as specified by the U.S. Tire Manufacturers Association (USTMA).
+Tire mounting can be dangerous and must be done by professionally trained persons using proper tools and procedures as specified by the US Tire Manufacturers Association (USTMA).
+MICHELIN® PAX System[TM] tires must be mounted and dismounted only by specially trained, authorized MICHELIN PAX System retailers, utilizing equipment designed for the MICHELIN PAX System.